Privacy policy

 Collection of information by third-party sites and sponsors

-The Platform contains links to other sites whose information practices may be different from ours.
+The Platform may contain links to sites or other online services of third parties (including Ius Laboris or its member or affiliate law firms), whose information practices may be different from ours.
 Visitors should consult the other sites’ privacy policies as Lewis Silkin has no control over information that is submitted to, or collected by, these third parties.

 Changes to this Privacy Policy